roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-views.md

 ### Personal views

-You can create personal views by following these steps:
+Personal views can be created by following these steps:

 1. select **Create view** from the command bar in your model-driven app.
 :::image type="content" source="media/create-view.png" alt-text="Create view in model-driven app":::